 Each member of the Faculty Team is also an Affiliate Professor with the American Indian and Indigenous Studies Program of the College.
 As such, the team is committed to presenting as diverse a picture as possible on Indigenous Values in the Americas, while drawing out common themes.
-Each faculty member is responsible for one week of classes focused on a subtheme contained in the Course Objectives.
+Each faculty member is responsible for one lecture focused on a subtheme and featured value, and for providing readings on background and case material.
 The Instructor of Record will introduce and conclude the course, anchoring each week and ensuring the smooth transition among the topics, drawing out connections in content between material previously taught and new material.
-Brief presentations at the beginning of each week review each faculty member's credentials and explain why they are participating in the course at those particular moments.
-Weekly introductions provide students explicit directives for how they should connect what they learn from any given instructor with what was discussed by previous instructors.
+Presentations each Monday introduce the weekly subtopic and its featured value, and preview the assigned reading and forthcoming lecture.
+Faculty guests will generally lecture on Wednesdays.
+Fridays are dedicated to open discussion, teamwork, and occasional field trips on campus.

-The instructional team evaluates and provides feedback on students' written work.
-Instructors for each Module evaluate papers with respect to content, organization, and coherence of argumentation.
-The Instructor of Record will evaluate the work of all students with respect to style, clarity, grammar, punctuation, and other mechanics.
+The Instructor of Record evaluates and provides feedback on students' written work.
+All written work is evaluated students with respect to style, clarity, grammar, punctuation, and other mechanics.
 A published writing rubric will serve as reference (see Writing Assessment Rubric undergrad.aa.ufl.edu/media/undergradaaufledu/gen-ed/wr courses/example\writing\assessment\rubric.pdf).
-Students will also make oral presentations of the knowledge acquired to the instructional team at the end of the course.